mar-wir/StanDDM/README.md

 Data Fit Assessment
 -------------------

-StanDDM provides several way to check how well data has been fitted: plots for visual inspection, R^2 and RMSE.
+StanDDM provides several ways to check how well data has been fitted: plots for visual inspection, R^2 and RMSE.
 Those functions are used automatically during the fitting procedure, but can also be called seperately.
-In the below use-case, we have a set of extracted DDM parameters (from any package), and we want to simulate data from those parameters, and compare the result with out experimental data.
-This is done like follows:
+In the below use-case, we have a set of extracted DDM parameters (from any package), and we want to simulate data from those parameters to compare the result with our experimental data.
+This is done as follows:

 ``` r
 data <- experimental_data_processing(patients) # Our experimental data